USHA200699/Business-Insights-360/README.md

 - Data modeling plays a vital role and is considered as the basement of report.
 All the visuals will be build upon the data model.
 - Poor data modeling affects the over all performance of the report.
+- In this project, we have followed Snowfall data modeling method.